URN/hstp/Specification.md

              -   `audio.mp3` - The audio of the podcast
              -   `image.jpg` - (Optional) icon for the podcast
         -   `links.txt` - List of links (Apple Music, Spotify etc) in the format
+        -   `categories.txt` - (Optional) Categories for the Podcast
+            -   The first line is read as the Category
+            -   The second line is read as the subdirectory
         ```
         https://example.com Example Website
         ```